What is Family Violence?

 A family member can be a related blood member, former spouse, people who

 take care of the same child, or even a foster parent.
 A household basically

 means that people are living together in the same house even if there

-The Two Main Types of Family Violence
+The Two Main Types of Domestic Violence in Austin

 Physical violence- Any situation that threatens to cause bodily harm, does cause bodily